exasol/public-knowledgebase/Database-Features/zone-map-usage-optimizer-question.md

 Regarding [Exasol Zone maps documentation](https://docs.exasol.com/db/latest/performance/zonemaps.htm) in profiling, an operation that utilized the zone records will show WITH ZONEMAP in the PART_INFO field.
 Why we do not see zone map usage?

 ## Explanation

+> [!IMPORTANT]
+> The optimizer may decide not to use the zone map because it estimates that another access path or index is more efficient.

 Let's break down why this can happen in Exasol: